 The best employee monitoring software have reasonable pricing and use screenshots, keystroke capture, and web use monitoring to track and create custom reports of employee productivity.
 They also have robust security and privacy features and are easy to use.

-We examined over 35 productivity, time tracking, and security monitoring software, looking for monitoring tools that balance giving you the best information and not being too invasive or distracting.
+We examined 30 productivity, time tracking, and security monitoring software, looking for monitoring tools that balance giving you the best information and not being too invasive or distracting.
 We narrowed it down to these seven:

 - Teramind: Best overall employee monitoring software, especially for threat protection

-- ActivTrak: Best for helping your employees reach peak productivity through monitoring and coaching
+- ActivTrak: Best for productivity monitoring and staff coaching

-- Hubstaff Desk: Best time tracking and project management software with employee monitoring tools
+- Hubstaff Desk: Best for time tracking with employee monitoring

-- Veriato: Best employee monitoring software for larger businesses wanting AI analysis of employee behaviors
+- Veriato: Best for larger businesses wanting AI analysis of employee behaviors

 Top Employee Monitoring Software Compared